-The Barnes Fund is in the process of identifying a partnering organization to form Nashville’s first Community Land Trust (CLT).
+The Barnes Fund has selected the housing as its partner in creating Nashville’s first Community Land Trust (CLT).
 A CLT is an organization that maintains control and oversight of its affordable housing resources through ownership of land.
 A CLT is a way in which Nashville can create lasting affordable housing options for its residents.

 General Obligation Bonds

 In the FY17-18 Capital Spending Plan, the Mayor and Metro Council allocated $25M in general obligation bond funds to acquire and rehabilitate existing multi-family rental units, as well as adaptively reusing buildings and developing housing on Metro-owned properties.

-The Mayor’s Office of Housing works closely with the Metropolitan Homelessness Commission; Metro’s planning and coordinating entity that brings advocates, nonprofit organizations, for-profit business leaders, government agencies, and the general public together to collaborate on solutions of homelessness in Nashville.
+The Mayor’s Office of Housing works closely with the Homeless Impact Division; Metro’s planning and coordinating entity that brings advocates, nonprofit organizations, for-profit business leaders, government agencies, and the general public together to collaborate on solutions of homelessness in Nashville.
 The Metropolitan Homelessness Commission launched How's Nashville.

 Looking for help?
 Visit Where to Turn in Nashville or call the 2-1-1 helpline.